Can dogs get high on marijuana? Is weed bad for dogs? What should you do if your dog gets into "someone else's" pot?

 - Death (rare but more likely with medical-grade THC)

 What to Do if Your Pet Is Exposed to Marijuana

 Although marijuana toxicity is rarely fatal, it does require medical attention.
 Contact your veterinarian if you suspect your dog has been exposed to marijuana.
 Do not be afraid to tell your vet how much your dog got into and when.
 Don't be fooled by the safety margin of this drug and ignore the matter if your dog is exposed to pot.

 Are you worried about getting in trouble with the law?
 Vets are not required to call the police for accidental exposure.
 In general, they are unlikely to contact authorities unless they suspect abuse or neglect (in which case they are obligated to report).
 Your veterinarian simply wants to help your dog and keep him safe.
 If you must, tell them that it belonged to "a friend" who left the drug within reach.
 Just be honest with your vet.
 Tell your vet how much and when so they can give proper medical attention.

 Treatment for marijuana toxicity generally involves supportive care to control symptoms.
 Your vet may need to run lab tests to determine if there are systemic effects, especially if the dog ingested chocolate or another toxic food.
-In addition, dogs can develop secondary problems, such as pancreatitis, in response to a high-fat food.
+In addition, dogs can develop secondary problems, such as pancreatitis, in response to high-fat food.

 Getting Dogs High for Fun